Keir Starmer's Success and Achievements in Timeline

 In 2022, Keir Starmer was elected an Honorary Fellow of St Edmund Hall, Oxford.

 In February 2023, Keir Starmer's antisemitism reforms resulted in the Labour Party no longer being monitored by the EHRC.
-This marked a significant achievement in addressing and resolving issues of antisemitism within the party.

-2023: Labour Party gains in local elections
+2023: Labour party made significant gains in local elections

 July 2024: Appointed Prime Minister

-2024: Became Prime Minister
+2024: Became Prime Minister of the United Kingdom

-2024: Labour Party gains in local elections
+2024: Labour Party made significant gains in local elections